RocketChat/docs-old/contributing/google-summer-of-code-2018/README.md

 * **Description:** Integrate an Open Source speech to text engine to be used inside Rocket.Chat by users who prefer an On-Premise full featured installation.
 There are many opensource speech2text engines on the market, like CMUSphinx and pocketsphinxjs, annyang, JuliusJS, Mumble, Voix JS, voice-commands.js and Artyon.js.
 This project will include a feature matrix comparison between those engines and the best one to be implemented in Rocket.Chat bundle, giving the UI the ability to click a button, record a message, send it to the text2speech engine and return the results to Rocket.Chat editing message box.
 * **Desirable Skills:** Familiarity with JavaScript development and speech2text techniques.

+### Calendar Integration
+* **Mentors:** Mrinal Dhar (@mrinaldhar)
+* **Description:** Implement a calendar inside Rocket.Chat for scheduling events and reminders, offering standalone functionality as well as integration with other calendars out there (Google Calendar, for example).
+Also implement AI based automatic event detection from messages, and other advanced scheduling features.
+* **Desirable Skills:** Familiarity with JavaScript development.